 If a petition is not approved by the residence hall coordinator, students may submit a written appeal via email to the dean of students.
 Appeals should include the original petition documentation, as well as a written statement of why the student believes an appeal should be granted.
-Appeals will be decided upon within two business days.
+Appeals must be submitted within 7 days of notification of the student's denied petition, and will be decided upon by the dean of students within two business days.
 The appeal decision is final.